 Comerica’s ratings and Stable trend reflect its well-established, leading middle-market commercial lending franchise that is supported by a very low-cost deposit base.
-In addition, the Company consistently generates strong financial results, which have benefited in recent periods from higher rates, while sustaining sound balance sheet fundamentals.
+In addition, the Company typically generates strong financial results, especially during times of higher interest rates given their asset sensitive balance sheet.
 Additionally, the ratings also consider the Company’s proven conservative credit risk management.
 Comerica’s somewhat less diversified loan portfolio and lower-than-peer levels of fee income are also factored into the ratings.
-Also considered is the more challenging environment for deposit gathering for mid-sized banks, the level of unrealized losses in the investment securities portfolio and the potential impact on earnings and capital in the unlikely scenario that those losses are realized.
+Also considered is the more challenging environment for deposit gathering, the level of unrealized losses in the investment securities portfolio and the potential impact on earnings and capital in the unlikely scenario that those losses are realized.

 Over the longer term, increased scale of the franchise, including greater revenue diversity, while maintaining a similar risk profile, would result in an upgrade of the ratings.

-Conversely, the inability to retain customers or sufficient deposits to fully fund the loan portfolio, leading to markedly higher funding costs or a perceived weakening of the franchise would lead to ratings downgrade.
-Additionally, a sustained deterioration in asset quality, or prolonged negative operating leverage, would also lead to a downgrade of ratings.
+Conversely, the inability to retain customers or a sufficient amount of lower cost deposits, leading to markedly higher funding costs or a perceived weakening of the franchise would lead to a ratings downgrade.
+Additionally, a sustained deterioration in asset quality, or prolonged negative operating leverage, would also lead to a downgrade.

-Headquartered in Dallas, Comerica operates a relationship-focused commercial banking franchise focused on middle-market lending, as well as a few industry verticals.
+Headquartered in Dallas, Comerica operates a relationship-focused commercial banking franchise primarily in middle-market lending, as well as a few industry verticals.
 While the bulk of its loan and deposit franchise is focused on its three main footprint states of California, Michigan and Texas, the Company has lending relationships on a national basis in some business lines.

 Earnings Combined Building Block (BB) Assessment: Strong / Good

 Comerica’s business mix usually creates favorable returns and a strong net interest margin.
-Earnings were strong in 2022, as credit costs remained low and net interest income increased by 55% compared to 1Q22 as the Company’s net interest margin benefitted from higher interest rates.
+Earnings were strong in 1Q23, as credit costs remained low and net interest income increased by 55% compared to 1Q22 as the Company’s net interest margin benefitted from higher interest rates.
 For 2022, the Company reported strong returns on assets and equity of 1.32% and 18.63%, respectively.
-Specifically, Comerica reported $1.15 billion of net income in FY22, down slightly from $1.17 billion in FY22, which benefited from substantial reserve releases.
+Specifically, Comerica reported $1.15 billion of net income in FY22, down slightly from $1.17 billion in FY21, which benefited from substantial reserve releases.

 Risk Combined Building Block (BB) Assessment: Strong / Good

 Comerica’s current asset quality metrics are sound, with highly manageable levels of non-performing loans and net charge-offs of just 3 basis points in 2022 and a modest recovery in 1Q23.
 However, going forward, we expect asset quality to weaken somewhat from the currently unsustainably low levels and the Company has been modestly building its allowance for credit losses.

-Comerica’s funding and liquidity remains solid, supported by its sizable deposit base, which is comprised of a considerable amount of noninterest-bearing balances (56% of total deposits), providing one of the lowest cost of funds in the industry.
-A large percentage of deposits are uninsured, however, which has made Comerica more vulnerable to a deposit outflow in the current environment.
+Comerica’s funding and liquidity remains solid, supported by its deposit base, which is comprised of a considerable amount of noninterest-bearing balances (53% of total deposits), providing one of the lowest cost of funds in the industry.
+A large percentage of deposits are uninsured, however, which has made Comerica more vulnerable to deposit outflows in the current environment.
 However, the loan to deposit ratio of 85% remains better than pre-pandemic levels.
 We view Comerica as having sufficient access to liquidity to offset a potential decline in deposits, as well as the earnings power to absorb higher funding costs, if needed.

 Capitalization Combined Building Block (BB) Assessment: Strong / Good

 DBRS Morningstar considers Comerica’s capital levels, including its CET1 ratio of 10.12% at March 31, 2023 as sound, and modestly above its internal target of 10.0%.
 The CET1 ratio had a 312 basis points above the 7% regulatory requirement.
 Comerica’s recently quite robust earnings equates to strong capital generation capabilities.